signalogic/SigSRF_SDK/mediaTest_readme.md

 The second sub-block, media domain processing, includes post-processing listed above, and its <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/audio_domain_processing.c" target="_blank">source code</a> can be modified as needed.

-Note that all processing in streamlib, in both the stream group and media domain processing sub-blocks, operates on sampled audio or video data, already-decoded from packet flow.
+Note that all processing in streamlib, in both the stream group and media domain processing sub-blocks, operates on sampled audio or video data, already decoded from packet flow in packe/media thread processing (look for DSProcessStreamGroupContributors() API call).
 Streamlib does no packet operations other than formatting and queuing of RTP packets for stream group output, if needed.

 <a name="StreamGroups"></a>
 ## Stream Groups